Chapter 6

 intercession for us.
 Who shall separate us from the love of

-or nakedness, or peril, or sword? . . .
-Yet in all these things we
+famine, or nakedness, or peril, or sword? . . .
+Yet in all

 It is a hostile world, but not a hostile God.